FINANCIAL AID RATE87%

 - Theatre Program

-California State University – Northridge is a Member of National Collegiate Athletic Association (NCAA), with many of the sports being in the NCAA Division I-AAA classification.
+California State University – Northridge is a Member of National Collegiate Athletic Association (NCAA), with many of the sports being in the NCAA Division I without football classification.
 The most popular sports played are listed below:

 - Baseball (Big West Conference)